Tenerife in November – Sunshine, Adventure & Relaxation with a Toddler

 The Perfect Farewell

 The beach was so stunning we could have spent the entire evening there.
-However, with our flight home the next day, we skipped sunset and headed back to pack.
+However, with our flight home the next day, we skipped sunset and headed back to our apartment to pack.
 On the way, we decided to treat ourselves to a farewell dinner at one of Los Cristianos’ charming restaurants.